collective/collective.developermanual/source/reference_manuals/old/archetypes/appendix.rst

 5.15.
 Zope 3 Views
 ==================

-One of the nicest things that Zope 3 brough us is a way to manage view logic.
+One of the nicest things that Zope 3 brought us is a way to manage view logic.

 In Zope 2, a view (be that a view of a content object, or a more